GfSE/SpecIF/documentation/03_SpecIF_Metamodel.md

 It has the following attributes:

 * *title: string* - A title for the copyright/license information (e.g. 'Apache license v2')
-* *type: string* - A type information for the copyright/license information.
 * *url: string* - A valid uniform resource locator to forther copyright/license information.

 ## Data representation and data type definitions in SpecIF